PatrickHenson/patrickhenson.github.io/_posts/2026-08-27-pragmatic-programmer.md

 layout: post
 title: "The Pragmatic Programmer"
 tags: [ books ]
-description: "A book I hand to every new engineer — pragmatic, timeless advice on craftsmanship that still holds up decades later."
+description: "A book I hand to every junior software engineer.
+Timeless advice on software design and the core tenants of developing maintainable code."
 ---

 The Pragmatic Programmer — Andrew Hunt & David Thomas

-A book I hand to every new engineer — pragmatic, timeless advice on craftsmanship that still holds up decades later.
+A book I hand to every junior software engineer.
+Timeless advice on software design and the core tenants of developing maintainable code.